By Sergio Fierens, senior director, technology, Egencia

 - With an increased number of travel restrictions, related but not limited to COVID-19, what is Egencia doing to help travelers make confident decisions about current and upcoming travel plans?

 Corporate travelers, arrangers, HR professionals and travel managers can search and access advisory information for any origin and destination.
-The information in the Travel Advisor is sourced and curated by Egencia’s Crisis Management Team, the Expedia Group Government Affairs team, and 3rd party emergency content providers like Sherpa.
+The information in the Travel Advisor is sourced and curated by Egencia’s Crisis Management Team and 3rd party emergency content providers like Sherpa.

 Egencia uses machine learning to present a list of suggested locations, specially selected for each user, based on past, current and predicted travel patterns.
 This allows all business units to become proactive risk managers in support of the travel management process.